cliffano/packer-swaggy-c/README.md

 This is handy when you have an OpenAPI spec and you want to build multiple API clients without having to install the languages one by one.

 Supported Swagger CodeGen languages: Clojure, Dart, Erlang, Go, Java, JavaScript, Perl, PHP, Python, Ruby, Scala, TypeScript.
-More coming soon!
+More to come!

 Installation
 ------------